hillaliy/homebridge-midea-air/README.md

 ## ⚠️ Knowing Issues

-* This plugin don't fully supported `Midea Mission II / Blanc / OSK105`, you can only get device status. <br />
+- This plugin don't fully supported `Midea Mission II / Blanc / OSK105`, you can only get device status. <br />
-* Using the Midea app and `Homebridge Midea Air plugin` at the same time causes a login error.
+- Using the Midea app and `Homebridge Midea Air plugin` at the same time causes a login error.
 Try to use [NetHome Plus](https://apps.apple.com/us/app/nethome-plus/id1008001920) app instead. <br />
-* This plugin don't support `MSmartHome app`. <br />
+- This plugin don't support `MSmartHome app`. <br />
-* Fan Speed on Dehumidifiers don't work.

 ## Supported Devices